larsilikum/pagedjs-wokshop/README.md

 }
 ```

+If several h1 elements appear on our page, we can specify which title we want to use:

 Sollten auf unserer Seite mehrere h1 Elemente auftauchen können wir angeben welchen der Titel wir benutzen wollen:

 - `first`
 - `last`
 - `start`

+For example, we always want to use the first title on the page:

 Wir wollen zum Beispiel immer den ersten Titel auf der Seite benutzen: